RoghayehMaleki/QPGdatabase-/README.md

 -:  table algebra that passes the feasibility conditions and the realizability is still open.

+F: when the code tries to check if the example is association scheme or no, and stops at some value > 0.

 * For rank 4 database please see https://github.com/RoghayehMaleki/QPGdatabase-/blob/main/Rank4SsinglegeneratorSITAs/markdown-table.md

 * For rank 5 database please see https://github.com/RoghayehMaleki/QPGdatabase-/blob/main/Rank5SsinglegeneratorSITAs/markdown-table.md